 Others have more of a short-term, "win now" mentality, in which the manager is never safe and we see dramatic rises and falls in transfer activity.
 Sometimes, as in Chelsea's case, this works.
 Often, though, it sees the club relegated.

 This kind of zoomed-out approach might not help you in a one-off, individual match.
-However, when you're looking at longer-term bets, such as which teams will get relegated, which teams will finish in the European spots, and so on – it's extremely important.
+However, when you're looking at quotes about betting on football for longer-term bets, such as which teams will get relegated, which teams will finish in the European spots, and so on – it's extremely important.

 This is an excellent quote, from one of the more eloquent voices in football punditry.
 Whilst it's obviously light-hearted, it does also contain an important nugget of truth.